Its uses are infinite, and artificial intelligence will continue to advance through new technology and innovation.

 "AI may be an opportunity that shippers should be looking at very seriously.
 Maritime operations have been extremely optimized, but there is definitely that “last nautical mile” efficiencies such as vessel precision operations using various geographical data to exactly make ETAs/ETDs, fine-tuning container routing, and re-routing, fuel-consumption models that offer “Fuel Savings Guarantees.”

-He recommends for the industry to move forward by identifying patterns through Machine Learning, become aware of and access "big data," train your IT staff about Machine Learning, and more.
+He recommends for the industry to move forward by identifying patterns through Machine Learning, becoming aware of and accessing "big data," training your IT staff about Machine Learning, and more.
 You can read more on the article written by Kok Leong Lee, Maritime Fairtrade, AI Revolution: 6 Steps to Prepare Your Business.

 Now for the opposition.